Additional Residence Life Frequently Asked Questions

-No. There will be time to make door tags and bulletin boards during training, using DHFS materials and funds.
+No. There will be time to make door tags and bulletin boards during training, using UHD materials and funds.
 You should not purchase your own materials.
 Unless the purchase is approved by the Area Manager in advance, no reimbursement will be made.

 WORK SCHEDULE / TIME OFF / TRAINING QUESTIONS:

 RAs do not have a curfew.
 They are asked to keep the Hall Coordinator informed of absences and get time off approved in advance.
 RA staff is expected to be available to respond to emergencies.
 Overnight absences must be cleared by the HC.